OPM/opm-reference-manual/README.md

 if LibreOffice saved version information into the files also.
 The option can be disabled in LibreOffice by choosing the menu item Tools → Options → LibreOffice Writer → Comparison and then uncheck the box "Store it when changing the document", see [screenshot](assets/option-doc-comparison-store-it-when-changing-the-document.png).

+Please note that this setting might influence your whole LibreOffice experience as it is used whenever you open LibreOffice.
+If you do not want that then you will need to set it back after editing the manual.

 ## Exporting the manual as PDF